choderalab/antibody-mutations/README.md

 For this structure, add missing residues based on 4jhw antibody using clean_4jha.ipynb.
 There is no need to split chains here.
 ### Instructions for 5udc trimer F protein + single antibody
 1. Determine antibody with best electron density and use UCSF Chimera to remove chains from the unwanted antibodies.
+2. Add CRYST1 line from the original PDB if the final PDB doesn't contain it
 ### Instructions for 4jhw trimer F protein + single antibody
 1. Copy 4jhw_final_v2_refmac1_clean.pdb to new file 4jhw_final_v2_refmac1_clean_trimer.pdb.
 2. Load 4jhw_final_v2_refmac1_clean_trimer.pdb as "Biological Assembly" in UCSF Chimera